Åseral

 Åseral is a municipality in Agder county, Norway.
 It is in the traditional district of Sørlandet.
 The administrative centre of the municipality is the village of Kyrkjebygda.
 Other villages in Åseral include Eikerapen, Kylland, Ljosland, and Åknes.

 Åseral is an inland municipality, bordering Bygland municipality to the north and east, Evje og Hornnes to the east, Lyngdal to the south, Hægebostad to the southwest, and Kvinesdal in the west. Åseral is the headwaters of the river Mandalselva and the Mandalen valley.

-The 888 km2 municipality is the 131st largest by area out of the 356 municipalities in Norway. Åseral is the 338th most populous municipality in Norway with a population of 912.
-The municipality's population density is 1.1 PD/km2 and its population has increased by 0% over the previous 10-year period.
+The 888 km2 municipality is the 131st largest by area out of the 356 municipalities in Norway. Åseral is the 338th most populous municipality in Norway with a population of 911.
+The municipality's population density is 1.1 PD/km2 and its population has decreased by 0.1% over the previous 10-year period.

 General information

 For centuries, the large parish of Bjelland encompassed the northern half of the Mandalen valley.
 The northern annex of the parish was Aaserald which was in the neighboring county of Nedenes while the main part of the parish was in Lister og Mandal county.
 When the formannskapsdistrikt law went into effect on 1 January 1838, each parish was created as a municipality, however, since Bjelland covered areas in two counties, it had to be split into two municipalities.
 The northern annex became the municipality of Aaserald (later spelled Åseral) in Nedenes county and the rest became the municipality of Bjelland og Grindum in Lister og Mandal county.
 On 1 September 1880, the municipality of Åseral was transferred from Nedenes county to Lister og Mandal county.
 Its municipal boundaries have never changed.